varabyte/kobweb/README.md

 ##### Root

-Within your front matter, there's a special value which, if set, will be used to render a root `@Composable` that wraps the code your markdown file would otherwise create.
+Within your front matter, there's a special value that, if set, will be used to render a root `@Composable` that wraps the code your markdown file would otherwise create.
 This is useful for specifying a layout for example:

 ```markdown